garrandall/popular-music-data/tracks/budapest-george-ezra.md

 My beautiful Castillo

 You
-Ooh, you
+Oh, you
-Ooh, I'd leave it all
+Oh, I'd leave it all

 My acres of a land
 That I've achieved